emilykuowen/cs230_project/README.md

 aws s3 sync s3://medleydb/violin/ "path to your data folder"
 ```

-If you'd like to extract new instrument stems, follow these steps:
+If you'd like to extract stems of other instruments in MedleyDB, you can follow these steps:
 1. Download the full MedleyDB 1.0 dataset [here](https://zenodo.org/record/1649325#.Y5UADuzMJ4l) and the MedleyDB 2.0 dataset [here](https://zenodo.org/record/1715175#.Y5UAD-zMJ4l).
 2. Download the [metadata folder](https://github.com/marl/medleydb/tree/master/medleydb/data/Metadata) that contains stem information about each track.
 3. Make the following changes in `data/medley_preprocess.py`